syncfusion/blazor-samples/README.md

 * Open the command prompt from samples root directory.
 * Run `dotnet restore` and `dotnet build`.
-* Then Change the directory in to `ej2-blazor-samples`.
+* Then Change the directory in to `cd ej2-blazor-samples`.
 * Run `dotnet run`.

 ## Controls Catalog